 Know who you are writing for and start with in-depth persona research – Define your target audience’s demographics and characteristics, so you are aware of their habits, what they want and need, and how they speak.
 Your copy will be much more focused, clear, and direct when you have one target audience in mind, rather than a largely undefined audience.

 “You never really understand a person until you consider things from his point of view.” – Harper Lee

 A great tool to help build out your personas is Make My Persona from Hubspot.

 The Problem, Solution, And Benefit

-The landing page should contain the following 3 items:
+The landing page body content should contain the following 3 items:

 - Establishing the problem.